 Module

-Module is a set of settings to override the current profile.
+A module is a set of settings that overrides the current profile.
 You may use modules to:

 - Tweak settings in a non-editable profile, such as managed profile and enterprise profile.

-- Change part of settings with one tap.
-For example, you may use a module to enable MitM for all hostnames and adjust the filter temporarily.
+- Change part of the settings with one tap.
+For example, you may use a module to enable MITM for all hostnames and adjust the filter temporarily.

 - Use a module written by others to accomplish a particular task.
-For example, your co-work may share with you a module that rewrites the API requests to a test server.
+For example, a coworker may share a module that rewrites API requests to a test server.

 Basic Concepts